YanKlInnomme/FoundryVTT-dungeonworld-fr/README.md

 Enhance your gaming experience with this full VF translation module for the Dungeon World version of Asacolips for Foundry VTT.

-If you like using my modules and if you have the means, you can help me to continue the adventure by supporting me via Tipeee (https://fr.tipeee.com/yank/news).
-In any case, have fun and don't hesitate to contact me to give me your opinion or to inform me of a problem.
+If you enjoy the module and have the means to do so, you can support me by buying me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
+Your gesture will be greatly appreciated and will help support ongoing development.
+In any case, I wish you a rewarding and entertaining experience.
+Feel free to contact me to share your feedback or report any issues.

 ## Prerequisites